Pre-Access to HE // Level 2

 - Study skills and self-development

-You will study a two-semester course that lasts one academic year (September to June).
-This means that you will be in college studying for two days per week from 10am-4pm.
+You will study a one-semester course that lasts 6 months (January to June).
+This means that you will be in college studying for one day per week on a Friday from 10am-2.15pm.
 Your timetable will include a tutorial session, which counts towards the course, and an additional period of Functional Skills for maths at Level 1.

 You will be asked to sit two basic, online literacy and numeracy tests as well as writing a short passage on your aspirations and plans, plus you will complete a multiple-choice quiz based on reading materials provided on the day.